icebert04/Samurai-DEX/README.md

 And on the backend and database, I used some protocols that I've never use in the past like

 * Sanity (Web3 headless CMS, used for storing users and transactions)
-* Alchemy (a dev tool to debug and ship products faster, used also to connect to Reinkeby testnet)
+* Alchemy (a dev tool to debug and ship products faster, used also to connect to Rinkeby testnet)

 Here's a preview of what I did with [Sanity.io](https://www.sanity.io/).